andykeefe/cryptopals/set6/README.md

 It's also important that the ephemeral key $`k_E`$ is never reused, so for every signing operation, a new randomly chosen ephemeral key is necessary [3].

+### Nonces

+A "nonce" is more than just funny British slang for sex offenders.
+Cryptographically speaking, a nonce, which may also be referred to as an initialization vector (IV), is a "**n**umber used **once**."
+The theory behind a nonce/IV is that it is a randomly generated or counter value that is unique to each use of the encryption scheme such that a duplicate plaintext message put through the encryption scheme results in a distinct ciphertext, even if the key is the same.
+The nonce need not be secret, but it must change each time the encryption scheme is used [4][5].

 ### References